carlosp420/nymphalidae_diversification/MS.md

 occurs.
 We used the AICc threshold of 7.8 units, as estimated by MEDUSA, as the limit for a significantly better fit to select among increasingly complex alternative models.
-We let MEDUSA estimate up to 27 net diversification rate shifts in our trees as this was the maximum number of shifts found in all trees.
+We did not set a higher limit in the number of net diversification rate shifts that could be estimated by MEDUSA as we used the corrected AICc threshold recomended by the software.

 ### Estimation of trait-dependent speciation rates
-As the MEDUSA and MultiMEDUSA approaches estimated an increase in diversification in the clade Ithomiini, we tested whether this pattern can be explained by hostplant use and performed analyses with the "binary state speciation and extinction"
+As the MEDUSA and MultiMEDUSA approaches estimated an increase in net diversification in the clade Ithomiini, we tested whether this pattern can be explained by increase in birth-rate due to hostplant use and performed analyses with the
+"binary state speciation and extinction"
 [BiSSE; @maddison2007] Bayesian approach as implemented in the R package ``diversitree`` [@fitzjohn2012].
 MuSSE [@fitzjohn2012] is designed to